 By default, the Default merge is selected.
 In this case, the files from remote are pulled into your local repository and the changes are merged to your local.

 You can also choose one of the following options:

 - Avoid manual merging: Select this option to disable manual merging of files.

 - Merge without commit: Select this option to proceed with the merge to the remote repository even without committing your staged files.

 - Use rebase: Select this option to perform a rebase.
 When you use rebase, the changes from your current branch are taken and applied on the history of the branch that you are pulling files from.
-The last committed history of your branch is rewritten so that the files match the versions in the target branch from where you are pulling the files.
+The last committed history of your branch is rewritten.
+The files now match the versions in the target branch from where you are pulling the files.
 Although Rebasing produces a clean Git history for your branch, you must exercise caution while choosing the Use rebase option.

 - Use soft reset: Select this option to perform a reset or soft rebase.
 You can choose the Use soft reset option when you pull the files from a remote repository for the first time.
 In this case, the remote repository acts as a parent repository from which the local repository receives all the changes.
 However, the changes in your local repository are retained.
-The files that are not present in the remote repository, but reside in your local repository are not recognized by Git.
+Git does not recognize the files that are present in your local repository, but not in the remote repository.
 These files are displayed as deleted files after you perform a soft reset.
 If you choose to retain these files in your local repository, the remote changes are lost.